A note from our Chief Officer, Elissa Newman

 The value of working with partners and the wider social care sector across Holbeck to signpost and connect up the services and support available has made a significant impact.
 We want to thank those organisations who continue to partner with us during this difficult time.
 The many new connections we have made have been a source of strength and inspiration for us and it is of paramount importance to continue to develop these relationships for the benefit of the community.
 Covid-19 has given us a unique opportunity to build new relationships with people – to connect with more people in our community who want to be part of something bigger.

 I want to say a huge thank you to our staff and volunteers without whom none of our services, deliveries, or catch up calls would be happening.
 Words do not do justice to you, your selflessness and commitment at this time and to the generosity and kindness of our funders and donors.

-We are constantly reviewing our services and look forward to better times ahead – when we can all meet together again.
+We are constantly reviewing our services and look forward to better times ahead in the near future– when we can all meet together again.